mtalhagaoglu/passwordManagerServer/ReadMe.md

 this project for making your own password manager application that running on your personel server.

-api using flask for requests so you need to do "pip3 install flask" and "pip3 isntall flask-cors"
+api using flask for requests so you need to do "pip3 install flask" and "pip3 isnstall flask-cors"

 i am using pycryto for encrypt everything you send me so you need to also do "pip3 install pycrypto"